-But be warned: this service and free, and for a few good reasons.
+But be warned: this service is free, and for a few good reasons.
 Soundplate doesn’t offer any guidance, support, or consultation if you decide to use their platform.
-The submission process is also known to be clunky at time.
+The submission process is also known to be clunky at times.
 But if your goal is to get your tracks placed on playlists to boost your Spotify play and view counts, then you should at least give Soundplate a good ole’ college try.

 Daily Playlists takes a comparative approach to Soundplate when it comes to putting your tracks in a position to succeed.
 Simply add your song’s Spotify URL, manually select the multiple playlists you want to submit to, and follow those playlists to finalize your submissions.

 It’s free, painless, and may just result in additional plays, followers, and all-around exposure.